-A paint tray is a must if you're using a roller.
+A paint tray is a must if you're using a paint roller.
 Your best bet is to buy a sturdy metal paint tray and then use disposable plastic inserts for different paint colors.
 Dip your roller in the paint well, then roll it back and forth on the ribbed slanted surface to distribute and remove the excess paint before rolling it on your walls.

-If you have a lot of area to cover, nothing beats a roller.
+If you have a lot of area to cover, nothing beats a paint roller.
 Natural rollers like wool are good for oil-based paints, while synthetic rollers like nylon are based for latex.
 The shorter the roller's nap, the smoother the finish.

-While rollers are great for covering large wall spaces, brushes are ideal for smaller areas and for edging.
+While rollers are great for covering large wall spaces, paint brushes are ideal for smaller areas and for edging.
 Natural-bristle brushes are used for applying oil-based paints, while polyester brushes are best for latex paints.
 Choose an angled brush to make it easy to paint straight lines along areas of trim.
 Flat-headed brushes are best for filling in larger, even spaces.